Living-with-machines/DeezyMatch/README.md

     └── input_dfm.yaml
 ```

-For this, we first create a test directory (<ins>**note that this directory can be created outside of the DeezyMarch source code.
-After installation, DeezyMatch command lines and modules are accessible from anywhere on your local machine.**</ins>):
+For this, we first create a test directory (:warning: note that this directory can be created outside of the DeezyMarch source code.
+After installation, DeezyMatch command lines and modules are accessible from anywhere on your local machine.):

 ```bash
 mkdir ./test_deezy